Carousel voting

-Carousel voting (in Russian карусель (karusel, "carousel")) is a method of vote rigging in elections, used particularly in Russia and Georgia, and alluding to fairground carousels.
-Usually it involves "busloads of voters [being] driven around to cast ballots multiple times".
-The term "carousel" refers to the circular movement made by the voters, from one polling station to the next.
+Carousel voting (in Russian карусель (karusel, "carousel")) is a method of vote rigging in elections, used particularly in Russia and Serbia, whereby "busloads of voters [being] driven around to cast ballots multiple times".
+The term "carousel" refers to the circular movement made by the voters, from one polling station to the next, alluding to fairground carousels.
+Similar practice was reported in Serbia during the 2023 and 2024 local elections when thousands of voters were bussed from one municipality to another (or from Republika Srpska to Serbia), so to vote in municipalities where they do not live.

 In Russia

-According to critics, the activity has been used in Russia since Vladimir Putin came to power in 2000.
+The activity has been used in Russia since Vladimir Putin came to power in 2000.
 Voters are recruited through offers of payment and then meet up on the day of the election and are instructed by a leader as to what to do.
 Journalist Sergei Smirnov reported in 2012 that he was offered 2,000 roubles ($70) to vote four times for Putin in the presidential election.
 He was told to photograph the ballot papers and then send the photographs to his group leader.
 Smirnov also reported meeting people who said that they had been paid 5,000 roubles ($170) to vote in the previous year's parliamentary elections.

 Who orders the carousels is not completely established.
 The Just Russia's member of State Duma Ilya Ponomarev has said that the fraud in Russia's electoral system has been created due to the initiative of local officials who wish to please their superiors: "Vladimir Putin has a system in place in which provincial authorities are obliged to hold up the result of the ruling party.
 They know that if they don't attain the right result they could lose their jobs".